-In order to be admitted to Year 2 (VG3) of the Diploma Programme, Year 1 (VG2) must be completed.
+In order to be admitted to Year 2 (vg3) of the diploma Programme, Year 1 (vg2) must be completed.
 This means:

 - 1. Extended Essay must be completed. - 2.
 There are no grade 1s and not more than two grade 2 awarded in the subjects (HL and SL). - 3.
 English A Language and Literature: 2 written tasks, 2 FOA (oral) and the IOC (oral) must be completed. - 4.
 Language A Literature (Norwegian and Russian, self-taught): World Literature written assignment must be completed. - 5.
-Absence should not exceed 15 % in any of the subjects. - 6.
-Estimated point score after Y1 excluding ToK and EE points should be 18.
-If a student is doing language A self-taught, there will be no estimation in this subject, the estimated point score should therefore be 15 for these students.
+Absence should not exceed 10 % in any of the subjects. - 6.
+The student must have a grade in all subjects.
+Estimated point score after Y1 excluding ToK and EE points should be 20.